loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 }
 ```

-The `import(...)` function indicates parcel to bundle each page in it's own bundle.
+The `import(...)` function indicates parcel to bundle each page in its own bundle.
 These bundles will be loaded asynchronously during your application's runtime.